-These additional conditions aim to mitigate the specific environmental risks caused by the bushfires at each site, and are tailored for the specific impacts on plants, animals and their habitats, soils and waterways at each site.
-The additional conditions maximise the protection of unburnt or lightly burnt forest and limit harvesting intensity to assist with wildlife and biodiversity recovery efforts.
+The additional conditions aimed to mitigate the specific environmental risks caused by the bushfires at each site, and were tailored for the specific impacts on plants, animals and their habitats, soils and waterways at each site.
+The additional conditions aimed to maximise the protection of unburnt or lightly burnt forest and limited harvesting intensity to assist with wildlife and biodiversity recovery efforts.

 Site-specific operating condition requirements

 The Coastal Integrated Forestry Operation Approval (IFOA) was not designed to moderate the environmental risks associated with harvesting in landscapes that have been so extensively and severely impacted by fire.
-This has required the EPA to issue additional site-specific conditions that tailor protections for the specific circumstances of these burnt forests.
+This required us to issue additional site-specific conditions that tailored protections for the specific circumstances of these burnt forests.

-The rules for timber harvesting in fire-affected areas include
+The rules for timber harvesting in fire-affected areas included:

-- A new requirement which requires the retention of unburned or lightly burned forest in these sites to ensure they can provide ongoing refuge and food for animals that persisted during the fires
+- a new requirement which required the retention of unburned or lightly burned forest in these sites to ensure they could provide ongoing refuge and food for animals that persisted during the fires

-- Increased protections for hollow-bearing trees and important feed trees to ensure more nesting and food resources are retained and protected
+- increased protections for hollow-bearing trees and important feed trees to ensure more nesting and food resources were retained and protected

-- In sites where koala habitat may be present, the site-specific operating conditions put in place nearly double the amount of protections for koala feed trees and habitat.
+- in sites where koala habitat may be present, the site-specific operating conditions put in place nearly doubled the amount of protections for koala feed trees and habitat.
 FCNSW are still required to check for the presence of koalas before any trees are felled and put in place temporary exclusion zones around areas where koalas are identified

-- Intensive harvesting will not be permitted in burnt areas to lessen erosion risks and biodiversity impacts
+- intensive harvesting was not be permitted in burnt areas to lessen erosion risks and biodiversity impacts

-- Increased requirements to prevent or minimise erosion and water pollution in local creeks and rivers given the fires have removed most of the ground cover and destabilised soils.
-These requirements include;
+- increased requirements to prevent or minimise erosion and water pollution in local creeks and rivers given the fires had removed most of the ground cover and destabilised soils.
+These requirements include:

 - the significant expansion of protections around streams